geo-python/site/source/lessons/L6/exercise-6.rst

         # Increment counter variable
         count = count + 1

-        # Exit if the month counter exceeds 5
+        # Exit if the month counter equals 5
-        if count > 5:
+        if count == 5:
             break

 As you can see, here our code will exit the loop when the month counter is larger than 5.